occopus/docs/sphinx/source/user/createinfra.rst

         cloud handler + service composer pair that can handle this implementation.
 E.g. ``"chef+cloudinit"``.
     ``backend_id``
-        Refers to the cloud handler backend which can handle this node.
-OCCO configuration must contain a cloud handler definition having this value as its **protocol** attribute.
+        Refers to the cloud handler backend instance which can handle this node.
+OCCO configuration must contain a cloud handler definition having this value as one of its **cloud handler instance**.
     ``service_composer_id``
         Refers to the service composer which can handle this node.
-OCCO configuration must contain a serice composer definition having this value as its **protocol** attribute.
+OCCO configuration must contain a service composer definition having this value as its **service composer instance**.
     ``...``
         Extra information required by the resolver handling this type of implementation.
 E.g. ``"context_template"`` in case of cloud-init